 I have tried these fun activities and came to the conclusion that I had more students participating in class than ever.
-As long as the curriculum obligations are met, teachers should try to introduce games, fun competitions and role plays into the class to get students excited.
+As long as the curriculum obligations are met, teachers should try to introduce games, fun competitions, and role-plays into the class to get students excited.
 Sometimes when they are having fun they don’t even realize they have learned something until the class is over.

 4. Build relationships

-In the case of tests or exams, teacher should create a bonus system for extra grades to help motivate them to reach beyond what they think they are capable of.
-In addition, I had some students who misbehaved in the beginning of the year, but session after session I managed to get close to them, I talked to them and they shared their problems with me.
+In the case of tests or exams, teachers should create a bonus system for extra grades to help motivate them to reach beyond what they think they are capable of.
+In addition, I had some students who misbehaved at the beginning of the year, but session after session I managed to get close to them, I talked to them and they shared their problems with me.
 After that, those students felt that I care about them and they appreciated that.

-They told me that they want to change their life and want to study, I encouraged them and they started doing all the things I told them to do, like bringing their copybooks and textbooks.
-They started participating in my class though they have very poor English, but I kept encouraging them though.
+They told me that they want to change their lives and want to study, I encouraged them and they started doing all the things I told them to do, like bringing their copybooks and textbooks.
+They started participating in my class though they have very poor English, I kept encouraging them though.